|Position:||Associate Head Coach|

-The 2015-16 team started the season with their best non-conference performances since 2010-11, winning seven games, including a home victory over Mississippi State and against NCAA Tournament participant South Dakota State.
-Junior Martez Harrison was named second-team All-WAC, and continued to climb the charts, finishing the season ranked fourth all-time in scoring, second in assists and third in steals.
-Junior LaVell Boyd added a scoring punch to the lineup, being named to the WAC All-Newcomer Team, hitting 81 threes.
+The 2015-16 team started the season with their best nonconference performances since 2010-11, winning seven games, including a home victory over Mississippi State and against NCAA Tournament participant South Dakota State.
+Boyd added a scoring punch to the lineup, being named to the WAC All-Newcomer Team, hitting 81 threes.
 The Roos won a quarterfinal game for the second year in a row in the WAC Tournament, the first time since 2003 and 2004 that UMKC has done it in back to back seasons.

-He helped coach Kowalczyk transform the program during his time at Toledo.
-The Rockets boasted a 15-win improvement in 2012 (second-best in the nation) and recorded UT’s first postseason win in 11 years.
+Thorpe spent the previous two seasons as a member of Tod Kowalczyk's coaching staff at Green Bay before joining him at Toledo.
+He helped Kowalczyk transform the program during his time at Toledo.
+The Rockets boasted a 15-win improvement in 2012 (second-best in the nation) and recorded UT's first postseason win in 11 years.
 In his final season, the Rockets tied for first place in the MAC West Division with a 10-6 record, securing its first division title and most conference wins since 2007.

 Thorpe's two seasons in Green Bay were memorable ones as the Phoenix posted a pair of 22-win seasons and advanced to post-season play for the first time since the 1995-96 campaign.
 His first year saw UWGB put together a 22-11 overall record, place second in the Horizon League and host a first-round game in the College Basketball Invitational.
 The Phoenix registered a 22-13 mark last season and advanced to the second round of the CBI.